top of page

 Swim Patrol

-The Canadian Swim Patrol program is the on-ramp to lifeguarding.
-Ability is the only prerequisite - these advanced swimmers must have passed Swimmer 6 to enter the Swim Patrol program.
+Ability is the only prerequisite - these advanced swimmers must have passed Swimmer 6 to enter the Swim Patrol program (or have the equivalent swimming ability).

 Rookie Patrol